 We encourage candidates to apply to the Berkeley MBA program through The Consortium.
 If you apply as a Consortium candidate, you are not required to complete the Full-time Berkeley MBA program application.
 Applicants who apply using The Consortium application undergo the same evaluation process as applicants who apply directly to the Berkeley MBA.

-At Berkeley-Haas we seek candidates from a broad range of cultures, backgrounds, and industries who demonstrate a strong cultural fit with our program and defining principles.
+At Berkeley Haas we seek candidates from a broad range of cultures, backgrounds, and industries who demonstrate a strong cultural fit with our program and defining leadership principles.
 Our distinctive culture is defined by four key principles - Question the Status Quo, Confidence Without Attitude, Students Always, and Beyond Yourself.

 We encourage you to reflect on your experiences, values, and passions so that you may craft a thoughtful and authentic response.